 HB 5001 (2024) ended this disparity.
 Effective July 1, 2024, ALF/AFCH OSS residents receive $160/month PNA, identical to SNF residents.
 This was implemented as a budget item in the FY 2024-25 General Appropriations Act; the legislative fiscal note (rather than this guide) is the authoritative source for the state-share cost estimate.

 The 2024 harmonization is one of the more meaningful PNA-equity reforms in any state in the last decade.
-It eliminated a long-standing two-tier structure that had no policy justification beyond historical inertia, and it placed Florida ALF/AFCH residents on equal dignity footing with SNF residents, a reform that other states with similar two-tier structures (e.g., several Northeast states with separate ALF / NF PNA tiers) should examine.
+It eliminated a two-tier structure with no policy justification beyond historical inertia and placed Florida ALF/AFCH residents on equal dignity footing with SNF residents.

 National PNA Comparison